elastic/kibana/x-pack/plugins/monitoring/dev_docs/how_to/apm_tracing.md

-To get deeper information about the behavior of the stack monitoring application you can configure APM tracing.
+To get deeper information about the behavior of the stack monitoring application you can configure APM to send trace data an APM server.

+The kibana source references a central APM server for use by anyone working at Elastic, or you can send trace data to an APM server you manage yourself.

 ## For local development